 Famous footballers are often given endearing nicknames by their fans.
 A football conversation overheard in an Italian bar might be peppered with names such as Marco “the swan of Utrecht” van Basten and “the little pendulum” Cafu (from Brazil).
 Italian striker Vincenzo Montella is affectionately dubbed L’Aeroplanino, or “The Little Airplane,” and midfielder Andrea Pirlo is alternately called “The Architect,” “Maestro,” “The Metronome,” “Mozart,” or “The Professor.”

 The rivalry between Italian football clubs carries the weight of ancient rivalries between city-states in medieval times.
 The football season is an involved drama that takes place on the stages of stadiums across the country.
 Italians take soccer very seriously; spectators discuss strategy and tactics endlessly and with great passion.
-For a quintessential taste of Italian football culture, sit in any café (called “bar” in Italy) with a big screen on game day and join in the excitement with friend [Forming Italian Friendships] and impassioned discussion.
+For a quintessential taste of Italian football culture, sit in any café (called “bar” in Italy) with a big screen on game day and join in the excitement with a friend and impassioned discussion.